Footpath surrounding the supporting structures of "Domus Flavia/Augustana" on the southern side of the hill

 Mediterranean cypresses act as a windbreaker, in addition to making the area very evocative of its past.
 Many pines and cypresses have been planted along Via Appia Antica.

 In 1217 Pope Honorius III approved the Order of the Preachers, founded by St. Dominic.
 The pope lived in Rocca Savella and St. Dominic brought some orange trees from Spain which were planted in the cloister of nearby S. Sabina.
-Orange trees became an ornamental plant which at first embellished cloisters and later on also gardens: so they were planted in Orti Farnesiani on the site of Domus Tiberiana.
-The fruits are not edible, but seeing them (and a palm tree) on December 30, 2007 gave me the feeling that winter was not a cold and dreary season.
+Orange trees became an ornamental plant which at first embellished cloisters and later on also private gardens, e.g. Orti Farnesiani on the site of Domus Tiberiana.

 Villa Adriana was turned into an olive-grove by its XVIIIth century owners and the view of its monuments gained by being surrounded by these trees.
 Based on this experience archaeologists similarly embellished the slopes of the Palatine.